MolotovCherry/Android-ImageMagick7/README.md

 Yes you can.
 Just go to [Application.mk](https://github.com/cherryleafroad/Android-ImageMagick7/blob/master/Application.mk) in the root directory and alter the variables inside to your desired configuration.
 Build configuration has been made very simple!
 Piece of cake!

+### How to build using NDK..?
+I'm so confused

+Check out the Building from Source part above.
+Also, make sure you thoroughly read the [Google NDK docs](https://developer.android.com/studio/projects/install-ndk).
+Supporting code, gradle files for building, is all in the [example android app](https://github.com/cherryleafroad/Android-ImageMagick7/tree/master/example-app/android/app).
+P.S. if it's too confusing, you COULD just fork the repo and use the same Github Action I use to auto-build it.

+### Is there an easier way to build this without so much work?

+Actually there is!
+Fork my repo, change the config to what you want, then use Github Actions to build it.
+Since I already have the build scripts configured, it's minimal work for you.
+In the case of wanting to do a openCL build, just follow the openCl instructions, change the config, then use Github Actions like before.

 ### Why am I getting linking errors?

 You probably didn't add the `LD_LIBRARY_PATH` environment variable, so it doesn't know where to find any required libraries.
 Either that, or you don't have any libraries in your project at all.
 Check out the [example android app](https://github.com/cherryleafroad/Android-ImageMagick7/tree/master/example-app/android/app) for where to put your libs.
 Hint: put it in the `libs` folder.
 And MAKE sure you went through the example android app and are using the supporting gradle / java code.
 It's all there.